iotmani/hisnul-muslim/README.md

             //    //TODO make this navigationview also? search takes to found items, back to search

       - Let user select including arabic/transliteration, though a bit pointless for most users
+    - Experiment with keeping chapters list and chapters content in separate jSON files to speed up navigation.
+Test on iPod or Chrome Profiler
-    - create duas list if not already done (via another tap), set data, show it if not already shown (see kiva controller)
+    - create duas list view if not already done (via another tap), set data, show it if not already shown (see kiva controller)
     - Move store data to json file
     - remove global parts
-    - Add better load screen, splash screen instead?
+    - Add better load screen, splash screen instead? splash and then loading screen?
     - Add Themes of duaas for cross-ref
-*   0.7 (get it published):
+*   0.7 (get it published): < -------- You are here
     - Add full json content and possibly media too
+        - Chapter 1 is incomplete, virtues of rememberance
     - Consider splitting json content with new lines where necessary, replace with <br /> when used
-    - Add chapter search on navigation bar
+    - Add chapter name filter above list, must scroll up to find it
-    - Native packaging
+    - Native packaging, do on windows
+    - Icon
     - Publish on Android Market, ask Mohammed to publish on AppStore
-*   0.6 (finish main functionality):  < -------- You are here
+*   0.6 (finish main functionality):   < ---- done so far and below
     + Remove Search tab
     + Format selected chapter's duas in a list
     + Add a ChapterContent view or adjust duasList